rcarmo/sushy/README.md

 ### Done

+* `multiprocessing`-based indexer
+* SSE (Server-Sent Events) support for notifying visitors a page has changed
 * [New Relic][nr] Support
 * Internal link tracking (`SeeAlso` functionality, as seen on [Yaki][y])
 * Multiple theme support (only the one theme for now)